blay/blay.se/edgeryders.markdown

 protest movements such as Occupy and Los Indignados, I find no accounts from any of the young people that took part in the London riots.
-While I am sure many policy makers would denounce that activity, their voices are important to get a full people of the desires and feelings of young people in Europe today and what view they have on formal political institutions.
+While I am sure many policy makers would denounce that activity, their voices are important to get a full understanding of the desires and feelings of young people in Europe today and what view they have on formal political institutions.

 Beyond being a problem of representation, many of the accounts of